oroinc/documentation/crm/user_guide/business_intelligence/reports/bi_reports_actions.rst

   :header: "Field","Description"
   :widths: 10, 30

-  "**Choose a field***","Choose the field that contains the required values.
+  "**Column**","Choose the field that contains the required values.
 This can be a field of the entity specified in the **Entity** field of the **General** section or a field of an entity related to it.
-You can see the available fields in the list, fields a grouped by entities."
+You can see the available fields in the list, fields are grouped by entities."
-  "**Label**","If required, you can customly label the selected field.
+  "**Label**","If required, you can rename the label of the selected field.
 This custom name will be applicable only to the current report.

   By default, the field label is used."
   "**Function**","Select an aggregate function that you want to apply to the field values.
 Aggregate functions process a set of values and return just a single value.